Claudio Procesi: Career

 the polynomial invariants of $n \times n$ matrices over a field $K$ all come from the Hamilton-Cayley theorem, which says that a square matrix satisfies its own characteristic polynomial.

 In 1981 he was awarded the Medal of the Accademia dei Lincei, of which he is a member since 1987.
 In 1986 he received the Feltrinelli Prize in mathematics.
 In 1978 he was an invited speaker at the International Congress of Mathematicians (ICM) in Helsinki.
 From 2007 to 2010 he is a vice-president of the International Mathematical Union.
 He was an editor of the Duke Mathematical Journal, the Journal of Algebra, Communications in Algebra, and Advances in Mathematics.
 Furthermore, he was on the committee of the Abel Prize and the algebra committee for the ICM 1986–1994.

+Personal life

+Procesi is the father of Michela Procesi, also a mathematician.